Ninjanaut/Preconditions/docs/README.md

+# Ninjanaut.Preconditions

-Welcome to the Preconditions project website!
+Welcome to the project website!
 Preconditions is simple and lightweight C# library to ease arguments checks.

 # Installation